Last updated on December 29th, 2025 at 10:57 pm

 BC Parks Camping Reservation Opening Dates

-Camping reservations for both frontcountry and backcountry camping will open on the 3rd January for BC Parks.
-You will be able to reserve online or via phone on a four month rolling window.
-So on the 3rd of January, you’ll be able to reserve for the 3rd May.
+Camping reservations for both frontcountry and backcountry camping can be reserved on a three month rolling basis with BC Parks.
+(NEW FOR 2026!)
+You can reserve online or via phone.
+So on the 3rd of January, you’ll be able to reserve for the 3rd April.

-If you are hoping to book the Bowron Lakes Circuit, reservations for the canoe circuit opened in late 2023.
+If you are hoping to book the Bowron Lakes Circuit, reservations for the canoe circuit opened in December 2025.
 Get online and book today, to secure your spot!

 Reservations online are easy using the new system, make sure you set up an account prior to wanting to reserve your spot for the best chance.